 Global Causes | Local Solutions

-There are 40.3 million victims of modern slavery globally, of which more than 60 percent (24.9 million) are trapped in situations of forced labor.
+There are more than 49 million victims of modern slavery globally, of which more than 55 percent are trapped in situations of forced labor.
 Modern slavery arises as a result of economic, social, cultural, and legal conditions that create a state of vulnerability in which those who are enslaved find themselves.
 These conditions are in part due to global trends related to poverty, climate change, war and conflict, globalization, migration, and other serious human rights violations, including the violation of social and economic rights.

 Our plan is to align our work and the anti-slavery movement with United Nations Sustainable Development Goals that address these global trends, and help communities and neighborhoods chart paths toward freedom by ending – at a local level – the conditions that allow modern slavery to exist.
 Our strategy will help community leaders build resilience to these global pressures, and resist traffickers who target the vulnerable.

 - Populations living in poverty or in marginalized communities with little or no presence of social services

 - Survivors, especially women and girls, young people, and children

 - Discriminated classes/castes, ethnicities, and races at the lower end of social hierarchies

 - Public officials, members of grassroots organizations, and movement partners that seek innovative ideas and solutions to end modern slavery

 The strategy is based on key principles of effective anti-slavery interventions: